 Below are five creative examples of link baiting that you should consider for your blog/YouTube account if you want to increase traffic levels.

-If you are interested in creating a truly viral post that millions of people will watch, share and chat about, then you should consider doing a video of some subject related to the post that you can use to link back to your site.
+If you are interested in creating a truly viral post that millions of people will watch, share and chat about, then you should consider doing a video of some subject related to the post that you can use to get backlinks to your website.
 The content need not necessarily be outstanding in order to get 100,000 views, but it should be good, to make viewers want to share it.
 There are many online sources to assist you in producing a video, such as makeyoutubevideo.com, kizoa.com and wondershare.com.

 Before you begin producing the video, you will need to consider what goals you want the video to accomplish.
 Several questions to think about are: